LBNL-UCB-STI/beam/docs/inputs.rst

 * defaultCostPerMile - One component of the 2 part price of ride hail calculation.
 * defaultCostPerMinute - One component of the 2 part price of ride hail calculation.
 * vehicleTypeId: What vehicle type is used for ride hail vehicles.
 This is primarily relevant for when allocationManager is `EV_MANAGER`.
-* vehicleRangeInMeters: DEPRECATED -- to be removed in upcoming BEAM release.
-The vehicleTypeId will control the range of the vehicle based on the parameters in the vehicle types file.
 * refuelThresholdInMeters: One the fuel level (state of charge for EVs) of the vehicle falls below the level corresponding to this parameter, the `EV_MANAGER` will dispatch the vehicle to refuel.
 Note, do not make this value greate than 80% of the total vehicle range to avoid complications associated with EV fast charging.
 * refuelLocationType: One of `AtRequestLocation` or `AtTAZCenter` which controls whether the vehicle is assumed to charge at the it's present location (`AtRequestLocation`) or whether it will drive to a nearby charging depot (`AtTAZCenter`).
 * allocationManager.name: Controls whether fleet management is simple (DEFAULT_MANAGER for no repositioning, no refueling), includes repositioing (REPOSITIONING_LOW_WAITING_TIMES) or includes both repositioning and refueling (EV_MANAGER)